Pure Joy - Homemade Perfume

 I don't really know if it smells exactly like Joy, probably not so much, but it's undoubtedly a lovely scent judging from the lovely oils that are used.
 I haven't been able to find ambergris essential oil, nor musk oil, but the others were easy to find.
 So I used 15 drops of Sandalwood instead and just skipped the musk because I'm not sure that one can find a natural musk oil.
 I'm sure it does change the scent somewhat.
 But I didn't want to make an exact copy anyway.
 I still have my glass of the real Joy and even if it may at some time have been expensive it isn't the most expensive perfume on the market anymore.
 But this adapted blend does go very well with my Special Blend White soap.

-1/2 teaspoon of Vanilla essential oil
+1/2 teaspoon of Vanilla essential oil (the original recipe used Heliotrope essential oil)

 1 1/2 teaspoon Rose essential oil